Kym Warner: Background

+Career

-Warner and Young met the other founding member of The Greencards, Eamon McLoughlin, at a recording session.
+In the US, Warner and Young met the other founding member of The Greencards, Eamon McLoughlin, at a recording session.
 Warner was producing an album for the recording artist Bill Atkins, and found they needed a fiddle player, which led to the recruitment of McLoughlin.
 Initially the immigrants got to know one another through their mutual love of Monty Python, Benny Hill, and Fawlty Towers.
 They began to have jam sessions afterwards, and according to Warner, there was evident chemistry between the trio, which led to their writing songs together.
 They named themselves The Greencards, for the fact that all three band members carried United States green cards.
 They eventually began to perform shows locally in Austin to finance the recording of what would become their debut album, 2003's Movin' On.
 In the process, they became one of the most popular musical groups in Austin.
 Representative of an emerging "newgrass" movement, The Greencards' acoustic sound was said to incorporate eclectic influences from Irish traditional, European gypsy, and Latin American sources.

 Their first performance together as a band was at the Austin Irish pub, Mother Egan's.
 Given a noon to 3 pm time slot, they surprisingly began to fill the pub with patrons week after week, with fans there calling them the "Bluegrass Bunch".
 Several months later, The Greencards began performing an additional three to five times per week in Austin, in addition to their Mother Egan's Sunday show.
 Warner credited the frantic pace of their performance schedule during their Austin formation for their cohesion as a group and for driving them to create more new original music.
 During their time performing locally in Austin, they toured with various local Texas musicians, including Robert Earl Keen.

-According to McLoughlin, Kym Warner's father, Trev, was instrumental in bringing bluegrass music to Australia.

 In 2005, Warner and The Greencards toured extensively with Bob Dylan and Willie Nelson.
 During the summer segment of the 2005 tour, Warner wanted to have the opportunity to pick Dylan's brain, but never had the chance.
 Warner did not get to spend much time with him, but Dylan told him at the end of the tour, "You’ll be fine from now on."
 In December 2007, it was announced that their song "Mucky the Duck" from Viridian was nominated for the Grammy Award for Best Country Instrumental Performance at the 50th Grammy Awards, but ultimately lost to Brad Paisley's "Throttleneck".
-Written by Warner, "Mucky the Duck" was inspired by one of the band's favorite Houston musical venues, The Mucky Duck.
+Written by Warner, "Mucky the Duck" was inspired by one of the band's favourite Houston musical venues, The Mucky Duck.